dantullis/markdown-presentation-starter/public/presentation.md

 .red[ACTION]: SWITCH to terminal in a temp directory

-Let's follow the directions listed here
+Let's follow the directions listed in the README

 ---
 layout: true